 Do you want to make some money fast?
 In that case, I would go with Canopy Growth since their stock is extremely volatile, but this also means that you could lose a lot of money at the same time.

 On the other side, the Aurora Cannabis stock is definitely a good long-term play if you have some money and you want to have some more a few years down the road.

-Both companies are poised to reach greatness, and at some point will probably be valued similarly to Big Tobacco and Big Pharma stocks — which is exactly what cannabis is, in a way.
+Both companies are poised to reach greatness, and at some point will probably be valued similarly as other popular stocks of tobacco and pharmaceutical companies — which is exactly where cannabis belongs, in a way.

 A little bit of a vice, a little bit of a cure, which is exactly why I believe in 5 to 10 years they will both be well above the $100 range.